 Tonight’s episode of The Flash features a crossover unlike any we’ve ever seen before, as the scarlet speedster teams up with Supergirl for a musical crossover episode.

-Executive Producer Andrew Kreisberg recently sat down with Entertainment Weekly to talk about the origins of this particular crossover.
+Executive Producer Andrew Kreisberg recently sat down with Entertainment Weekly to talk about the origins of this particular Supergirl / The Flash crossover.
 Here’s what he had to say:

 “I think we’ve always been talking about doing it from the very beginning, more of in a joking way, just because we had Grant, and we had Jessie Martin and Carlos Valdes, and we worked with Victor Garber, and then John Barrowman joined.
 We had this plethora of theater talents, so it was always like, ‘Oh, we should definitely do that,’ and we heard it from the fans, too.
 ‘When are you going to do a musical considering the cast you have?”
 Once we got Supegirl off the ground, then we had Melissa and Jeremy, it was like, ‘We kind of have to do this.’
 But Greg [Berlanti] was really the driving force this year about making it a reality.
 Once we decided we were going to do it, and Greg announced it at the TCAs, it was sort of like, ‘Well, we’re definitely doing it!’”

-In the interview, Kreisberg also spoke about choosing the songs, Barry and Kara’s reaction to the whole thing and actors from across all the various DC CW shows appearing as different characters in this episode, so check out the full interview for all that and more.
+In the interview, Kreisberg also spoke about choosing the songs, The Flash and Supergirl’s reaction to the whole thing and actors from across all the various DC shows on The CW appearing as different characters in this episode, so check out the full interview for all that and more.

 “Duet” — (8:00-9:00 p.m.
 ET) (Content Rating TBD) (HDTV)